 So how exactly does that sound help you fall asleep faster?
-Basically, our brain produces its own frequencies—gamma (40Hz+), beta (13 to 40Hz), alpha (7 to 13Hz), theta (4 to 7Hz), and delta (<4Hz)—and each of these frequencies aligns with a particular emotional and physical state.
-So, for example, your brain produces brain waves at a specific frequency when you're excited and full of energy, but produces brain waves at a completely different frequency when you're ready to fall asleep.
+Basically, our brain produces its own frequencies—gamma (40Hz+), beta (13 to 40Hz), alpha (7 to 13Hz), theta (4 to 7Hz), and delta (a completely different frequency when you’re ready to fall asleep.

 The jury’s still out, but there’s some evidence that binaural beats work by changing the frequency of your brain waves in a process called entrainment: By creating a binaural beat with the right frequency, you can “trick” your brain into producing the brain waves you need to experience a specific emotional or physical state—including sleep.

 Now, if this is sounding a little out there, we totally get it (really… so a pair of headphones is all I need to change my brain waves?), but it’s plausible that this may be effective.
 A recent study found that participants who used binaural beats during sleep (with frequencies between 2 and 8 Hz) for eight weeks reported both improved sleep quality and post-sleep state, while participants who didn’t use binaural beats reported no change.